Taking Time for an Annual Mammogram Proves to Be Lifesaving

 And, lo and behold, Kimberly soldiered through the 12-week course of chemo treatment and is down to going once every three weeks.
 What was once terrifying is now part of her past, thanks to support she received from loved ones and strangers.

 Speaking like the mom she is, Kimberly says, “It’s not the big things that matter.”

 A lot of mothers will hear something familiar in Kimberly’s claim of being too busy “doing mom things” to stay on top of recommended cancer screenings.
 However, early detection is the most powerful weapon women have against breast cancer, regardless of how great the advances in cancer treatment are.
 Getting recommended mammograms, clinical breast exams, and, when appropriate, genetic counseling are not big things that take up a lot of time.
 But, like Kimberly says: It’s not the big things that matter.

 Find out more about breast cancer screening and diagnosis.
-If you’re looking for cancer treatment in Colorado, schedule an appointment with Rocky Mountain Cancer Centers.

 For free breast cancer patient resources, visit the links below: